ndbroadbent/ndbroadbent.github.io/content/posts/2022-10-01-how-to-create-a-favicon-with-stable-diffusion-and-dalle-2.md

 <br/>

-I didn't like this one anymore and I wanted something a bit more interesting, so I wanted to see if I could use some of the new text-to-image AI tools that have been blowing up on the internet.
+I wanted something a bit more interesting, so I tried using some of the new text-to-image AI tools that have been getting a lot of attention lately.
 I used [Midjourney](https://www.midjourney.com/home/) and [DALL·E 2](https://openai.com/blog/dall-e/).
 (Midjourney uses [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).)

 <hr style="margin: 50px 0;" />

 I played around with some different prompts in Midjourney and DALL·E 2, and I iterated on a few different ideas.
-I enjoy spending time in Midjourney's shared Discord channels (e.g. `#general-4`), where you can see what other people are doing and get some inspiration for prompts.
+I enjoy spending time in Midjourney's shared Discord channels (e.g. `#general-*`), where you can see what other people are doing and get some inspiration for prompts.

 <img class="lightbox thumb" src="/images/posts/2022/10/favicon/midjourney_discord_shared_chat.jpg" alt="Midjourney shared chat channel general-4" />